letier3110/spacetech-1/readme.md

 We can use satalite data for to create model, that can both plan and forecast the following: determine most effective areas for solar or wind generation, is it safe to build there, what grids are exist in the area to integrate with.

+## What is inside this repo

+- `data` folder with [classified] information, ask contributors
+- `scripts` with ETL, parsers and estimators
+- frontend app in `spacetech-1-front`, as a solution to the problem

 ## Techical requirements

 To get unprecise, but somewhat honest cost of solar panel construction per sq m, effectiveness, operation cost and revenue - we can combine these layers: